tobua/epic-cli/README.md

 refresh
 ```

 Reinstalls node_modules in current directory.
-Add `--lock` flag to also remove the `package-lock.json` file first.
+Add `--lock` flag to also remove the `bun.lockb` file first.

 ```
 init [name]